How To Repot An Orchid With Air Roots

 Brown, black, or yellow aerial roots that are also soft or slimy are likely rotted and will need to be removed.

-If your orchid growing area doesn’t have adequate humidity levels, aerial roots will stop growing.
-Over time, they will become wrinkled.
-Gray, wrinkled, dry-looking aerial roots indicate low humidity and/or underwatering problems.
+If your orchid growing area doesn’t have adequate humidity levels, the aerial roots will stop growing.

 Very dry or dehydrated aerial roots will be brown and papery with no substance.
-You can easily bend these roots and they will feel brittle and paper-thin.
+These roots will not be firm or plump like normal aerial roots.
+Instead, you can easily bend dried or dehydrated roots.
+They will feel brittle and paper-thin.
 These roots are dead and will need to be pruned off.

 When Should You Repot Your Orchid With Air Roots?